AshleyFeijoo/lighting-mods/README.md

    - `GP01: Outdoor Retreat - granite falls`
    - `GP04: Vampires - forgotten hollow`
    - `GP06: Jungle Adventure - el selvadorada`
+   - `GP07: Strangerville`
+   - `GP08: Realm of Magic - glimmerbrook and the realm`
- 4. **To Uninstall** the lighting mods, just replace the lighting mod files with the ones you backed-up prior to installing (hope ya did that), or repair your game through origin.
+ 1. **To Uninstall** the lighting mods, just replace the lighting mod files with the ones you backed-up prior to installing (hope ya did that), or repair your game through origin.

 ## Frequently Asked Questions